-Alibaba Group Holdings is an ecommerce, retail, internet, artificial intelligence and technology company with a focus on providing consumer, business and sales services through the internet and electronic payment services.
+Alibaba Group Holdings is an ecommerce, retail, internet, AI and tech company with a focus on providing consumer, business and sales services through the internet, as well as electronic payment services.

 The company filed a blockchain patent application in January 2018 called “A System and Method That Adjusts Account Balance on a Blockchain” with the China State Intellectual Property Office.
 Through the patent, the company hopes to improve international transactions through a third party payment vendor.

-Alibaba Group Holdings has a 3.19 percent weighting on the BCNA ETF.
+Alibaba Group Holdings has a 2.72 percent weighting in the BCNA ETF.